-Wage & Hour Div., U.S. Dep't. of Labor Des Moines District Office Federal Building 210 Walnut Street, Room 643 Des Moines, IA 50309-2407 Phone: 515-284-4625 www.dol.gov/whd/ lowa Child Labor Law is similar to the federal Fair Labor Standards Act (FLSA) in that it sets minimum age, hours of work, and hazardous jobs standards for youth employment.
-There are also significant differences between the federal and Iowa laws.
-If an employer is covered by both federal and Iowa child labor law, the law with the stricter standard must be obeyed.
+Wage & Hour Division, U.S. Department of Labor Des Moines District Office Federal Building 210 Walnut Street, Room 643 Des Moines, IA 50309-2407 lowa Child Labor Law is similar to the federal Fair Labor Standards Act (FLSA) in that it sets minimum age, hours of work, and hazardous jobs standards for youth employment.
+There are also significant differences between the federal and lowa laws.
+If an employer is covered by both federal and lowa child labor law, the law with the stricter standard must be obeyed.

-Iowa Child Labor Law (Iowa Code, Chapter 92)
+Iowa Child Labor Law